 The SENCO receives a programme of development through a local collaborative partnership group, which is cascaded as appropriate to staff.
 Training needs are identified on an annual basis.
+(See latest CDP plan which includes all staff)

 Links with health and social services, education welfare services and voluntary organisations concerned with SEND